gyulanemeth/bluefox.email/docs/design-systems/blocks.md

 - **Create, update, or delete** block categories.
 - **Add blocks** within a category.

-block categories in the design system
+Block categories in the design system

 ![A screenshot of the design system block categories lists.](./design-system-block-categories-list.webp)

-block categories in the editor
+Block categories in the editor

 ![A screenshot of the design system block categories lists editor.](./design-system-block-categories-list-editor.webp)